HPC-cloud-burst-with-ray/paper-reproduce/README.md

 - The data is ready in HPC nodes, but not synced to cloud ndoes (too time-consumping to transfer all of them)
 - The data is ready in AWS S3, both HPC and cloud nodes should download from S3

+**Also note that the following tutorial will guide you through the manual process of running experiments, but it's more like a taste of what we have done.
+We haved used scritps that run overnight to collect the data needed for the paper, so if you want to also collect those data, please check out our repo [cloud infra](https://github.com/HPC-cloud-burst-with-ray/cloud-infra/tree/main) and see file `run_script_nfs.sh` and `run_script_s3.sh` for automatic data collection.**

+**If you decide to run experiments overnight, the AWS bill might not be low.**

 Let's get started!